imaerials/tform-stack-rds-ebs-ec2/README.md

 # Terraform EC2 Web Stack

-This project provisions an EC2 instance to be used as a web server using Terraform.
-An RDS instance also is provided
+This project provisions an EC2 instance an EFS storage and a RDS database for a web stack

 ## Init
 ```